baskinomics/teller/README.md

 # Teller

-Teller is a utility script used to sanitize Bank of America transaction statements provided in a `.csv` file.
-These `.csv` files are downloaded from the BofA website and intended to be imported into Excel.
+Teller is a command-line interface ("CLI") program used to sanitize Bank of America transaction statements provided in a `.txt` file.
+These `.txt` files are downloaded from the BofA website and intended to be imported into Excel.

 I, however, intend to access this data via a programmatic approach for analysis.
 Unfortunately the content of the file does not conform to a tabular data structure causing an unnecessary headache.
 Specifically there is descriptive information with its own columns and values prior to the actual tabular data representing the transactions themselves, i.e.